wavelab/atl/docs/papers/notes.md

 nonlinearities of the dynamics directly into account.
 The experiments however were all performed in simulation which makes me skeptical about how the control algorithm would really perform in the real world.

+## Precision Flight Control For a Multi-vehicle Quadrotor Helicopter testbed (Hoffmann et al - 2011)

+Accurate dynamic models for deriving controllers for moderate to high speeds have been lacking.
+This work presents theoretical models of quadrotor aerodynamics with non-zero free stream velocities based on helicopter momentum and balde elemnt theory, validate with static tests and flight data.
+Derived controller was tested on STARMAC.

+Quadrotor dynamics are often modeled as independent of free-stream velocity for attitude and latitude control, this assumption is only reasonable at low velocities.
+Even at moderate velocities the impact of the aerodynamic effects resulting from variation in air speed is significant.

+Two main effects are presented that have each been experimentally observed on the STARMAC platform.
+The first effect is the variation in total thrust from a rotor with free-stream velocity and angle of attack, and the second is the effect known as "blade flapping" resulting from the differing flow velocities experienced by advancing and retreating baldes of a rotor in translational flight.
+Aerodynamic drag was not considered because it is both vehicle design dependent and already well known.

+## (Wenzel et al - 2011)